alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ## HCP Terraform
 - Needs API key to manage
 - Workspace will be associated with a single repository
+- Workspaces can be created/switched directly within the HCP Terraform web interface without the need to use the CLI

 ## HashiCorp Vault
 - Best way to read and write secrets is using a vault provider.